10 LinkedIn Tips for When You Are In Between Jobs

 Caitlin Weiser, a Consultant with Red Clover HR, a human resources consulting firm, added these helpful tips.

-LinkedIn can be an extremely useful tool to use when in between jobs, but with the increasing number of layoffs, more people than ever are using the platform to try and land their next role.
+LinkedIn can be an extremely useful tool to use when in between jobs, but with the increasing number of layoffs, more people than ever are using the platform to try to land their next role.
 Optimizing your LinkedIn profile so that you appear in active recruiter searches is a simple way to stand out from others who are open to work.

 Avoid leaving your headline vague or full of buzzwords that aren’t industry standard, and opt for specifics instead.
 Recruiters aren’t typing “marketing unicorn” into their search bar, so be sure to list your title, industry, and areas of expertise when creating your headline.